Should I buy to live in?

 Live where you want, not where you can afford

 Many buyers can’t afford the suburb or location they want to live in, so have to end up compromising.
 I am a perfect example of this.
 I live (rent) in Albert Park.
 If I was to buy the type of house that I live in now I would need to spend around $1,500,000 (that’s a mortgage payment of almost $2,000 per week).
 However, I pay less than $500 per week in rent, leaving me with surplus cash flow and the ability to utilise it to buy other properties for investment.

 A smart option when buying with a friend or family member

-If you have saved some of a deposit but not quite enough to buy a property on your own, you have the option to pool funds and buy with a family member or friend to get a foothold in the market.
-As the property would be an investment, it is a numbers-based decision centered on facts and figures with no emotional attachment meaning the strategy is more clean cut than if any of the parties were to be living in the property.
+If you have saved some of the deposit but not quite enough to buy a property on your own, you have the option to pool funds and buy with a family member or friend to get a foothold in the market.
+As the property would be an investment, it is a numbers-based decision centred on facts and figures with no emotional attachment meaning the strategy is more clean-cut than if any of the parties were to be living in the property.
 An investment plan is much easier to create when there are no emotions involved.

 Get ahead financially

 In most cases, it is actually cheaper to continue to rent and own an investment property, than it is to own your own home.
 As interest rates increase, the better the numbers start to look.
 Let’s look at a quick and simple example.
 Weekly repayments on an owner-occupied home purchased for $600,000 (assuming 5.2% interest rate to be on the conversion side and borrowing $550,000) is $700 per week, plus with the additional council rates or body corporate costs the total outgoing would be about $750 per week.
 In the owner-occupied scenario or when paying rent at say $500 per week plus about $50 per week (after tax), the cost to hold an investment property is a total of $550 per week.
 That’s $200 per week you could be financially better off.
 Obviously, these figures will vary depending on your income, the area you are looking to purchase etc. however they are very realistic.